-NBC News presents new research (PDF) conducted by a professor at the University of Pennsylvania's Wharton School found that the AI GPT-3 chatbot was able to pass the final exam for the university's Master of Business Administration (MBA) program.
+NBC News presents a new study (PDF) conducted by a professor at Wharton of the University of Pennsylvania and found that the AI GPT-3 chatbot was able to pass the final exam for the program of Business Administration (MBA) from the university.

 Professor Christian Terwiesch, who authored the research paper “Would Chat GPT3 Get a Wharton MBA?
 A Prediction Based on Its Performance in the Operations Management Course“, reported that the bot managed to score between B- and B on the exam.